dhlananhh/Build_RAG_System_with_Gemini_and_ChromaDB/README.md

 4.  **Vector Storage**: These embeddings are stored in a persistent ChromaDB collection.
 This process is only done once; on subsequent runs, the system loads the existing database.
 5.  **Querying**: When a user asks a question, the system generates an embedding for the query.
 6.  **Information Retrieval**: The system queries the ChromaDB database to find the most relevant text chunks (passages) based on the query embedding.
-7.  **Answer Generation**: The retrieved passages are combined with the original query into a detailed prompt.
-This prompt is then passed to a Gemini generative model, which produces a comprehensive answer based _only_ on the provided information.
+7.  **Answer Generation**: The original query and the retrieved passages are compiled into a comprehensive prompt.
+This prompt is then passed to the `gemini-2.0-flash` model to generate a fluent, informative answer based _only_ on the provided context.
 8.  **Interactive QA**: The system provides a command-line interface where you can continuously ask questions about the document.

 ## Features